OpenDrupal/archived-opendrupal-drupal-fundamentals/intro/information.md

-# Open Drupal: Drupal Fundamentals course
+# OpenDrupal: Drupal Fundamentals course
-The Open Drupal Drupal Fundamentals course is an introduction to Drupal as a Content Management Systeem.
+The OpenDrupal Drupal Fundamentals course is an introduction to Drupal as a Content Management Systeem.
 During this course you wil build a festival website.
 While building, you will get familiar with the most important principals and building blocks of Drupal 8 core.

 ## Target audience
 The course is primarily aimed at people who will work with Drupal as site builer, backend or front-end developer.
 But also project leads and webdesigners who are involved with Drupal, will benefit from the introduction this course provides.